 - The modules are very good internally and well organized.

-- For budget airlines, small hotels and motels this product seems very suitable.
+- For budget airlines, small hotels, and motels, this product seems very suitable.
 Businesses will be able to achieve a rapid time to market.

 - B2B capabilities of hybris are organically integrated.